Growth Marketing. Growth Hacking. Performance Marketing. Digital Marketing.

 Basic steps to implement growth marketing at your company

-Fully embracing growth marketing is no small thing.
-It’s going to take a lot of time to get your specific process dialed in.
-Here’s a basic four-step process for implementing growth marketing that can be tailore to your business’s particular needs.
+Fully embracing growth marketing is no small task.
+It’s going to take a lot of time to get the specifics of your process dialed in.
+Here’s a basic four-step process for implementing growth marketing that can be tailored to your business’s particular needs.

 1. Research and identify areas of improvement

 Discover the aspects of the customer lifecycle that you want to improve or change.
-This may either be out of necessity or simply because there’s always potential to do more.
+This may arise either out of necessity or simply because there’s always potential to do more.

 Do you want more people upgrading within your app?
 Are onboarding emails not being opened?
-Your process for requesting reviews seems to be stalled?
-All of these are valid business questions you might find yourself considering.
+Is your process for requesting reviews seems to be stalled?
+All of these are valid business questions you might find yourself contemplating.

 2. Plan and develop quantifiable experiments